-Hapa-palooza Festival takes place annually in Vancouver, Canada, a place of hybridity, synergy and acceptance.
+Hapa-palooza takes place throughout the year in Vancouver, Canada, a place of hybridity, synergy and acceptance.
 A vibrant fusion of music, dance, literary, artistic and film performances, Hapa-palooza places prominence on celebrating and stimulating awareness of mixed-heritage and cultural hybrid identity.
-Hapa-palooza is the first mixed roots festival in Canada, and is currently one of the largest festivals celebrating mixed heritage in the world.
-The 8th annual Hapa-palooza Festival will occur in May 2019.
-Hapa-palooza is about bridging worlds, gathering community, and celebrating diverse ancestry and cultural heritage.
-'Hapa' is a Hawaiian term used to describe people of mixed ancestry, and Hapa-palooza embraces it as an inclusive term for people who identify as having mixed heritage.
+Celebrated as an annual festival from 2011-2017, Hapa-palooza was the first mixed roots festival in Canada, and one of the largest festivals celebrating mixed heritage in the world.
+Our signature events are Mixed Flicks (film), Mixed Voices Raised (literary and storytelling), and Family Day.
+Hapa-palooza events are organized by the Hybrid Ancestry Public Arts Society (HAPAS), a non-profit society dedicated to bringing public programming that explores and celebrates mixed heritage.

-Hapa-palooza explores multiculturalism through the blending of various cultures and backgrounds.
-Hapa-palooza's mandate is to cultivate community and dialogue among people identifying as having mixed heritage, to generate public awareness around topics related to mixed heritage, and, most importantly, provide positive role models and venues for discourse for future generations of mixed youth.
-As the mixed heritage community is the fastest growing demographic in North America, Hapa-palooza is a festival that unites and celebrates this community.
+Hapa-palooza’s mandate is to cultivate community and dialogue among people identifying as having mixed heritage, to generate public awareness around topics related to mixed heritage, and, most importantly, provide positive role models and venues for discourse for future generations of mixed youth.
+As the mixed heritage community is the fastest growing demographic in North America, Hapa-palooza programming seeks to unite and celebrate this community.

 Check out: Festival Genesis Graphic Novel